DART HistorySelect a year from the list below to view DART history.

 DART opens new HOV lanes on 635 -- the state's most congested thoroughfare.
 The new eastbound lane stretches from Stemmons Freeway to just west of US Highway 75.
 The westbound lane begins just west of Hillcrest Road, and then merges with southbound Stemmons Freeway traffic.
 The lanes are expected to save commuters about six minutes in the morning rush hours and 13 minutes during the evening rush hours.

 The DART Board of Directors approves the multi-year purchase of 433 new buses, including 110 which will operate on Liquefied Natural Gas (LNG).
 The first 103 buses, 50 of which will be LNG-powered, are scheduled for delivery in spring 1998.
 All of the new 40-foot buses will be equipped with wheelchair lifts for disabled customers and new on-board security camera systems.

 DART completes the 20-mile light rail starter system with the opening of the three-mile long extension of its Blue Line through the South Oak Cliff section of Dallas.
 This section of track runs south from the Illinois Station in the center of Lancaster Road to the new Ledbetter Station with an intermediate stop at the VA Medical Center Station.

-DART acquires 5.25 miles of railroad right-of-way and land for a light rail extension from Garland to Rowlett.
+DART begins acquisition of 5.25 miles of railroad right-of-way and land from Union Pacific for a light rail extension from Garland to Rowlett.
 The project calls for a site to be used as a park and ride transit center with 355 parking spaces beginning in 2000.
 The center will become a rail station with parking for approximately 700 vehicles when light rail arrives in Rowlett.

 July 10, 1997